-Snakes have urinary and digestive systems which work much slower than in other animals.
+Snakes have urinary and digestive systems, which work much slower than other animals.

-It usually takes them a few days after feeding to produce urates and feces.
+After feeding, it usually takes them a few days to produce urates and feces.

 How often they excrete waste will depend on how often you feed them.